Boeing 747-8: Orders and deliveries

 Boeing 747-8 orders and deliveries (cumulative, by year):

-Data as of January 2023

 Incidents

 On September 11, 2012, an AirBridgeCargo 747-8F experienced a major engine malfunction that spread a significant amount of metallic debris on the runway.
 Like in a similar event with the GEnx Engine during pre-flight taxi tests on a Boeing 787, the low-pressure turbine shaft separated and shifted backwards, damaging the low pressure turbine blades and vanes.
 The NTSB issued urgent safety recommendations to the FAA to require ultrasonic scans for midshaft fractures before use of GEnx engines and require repetitive on-wing inspections of the engine to detect cracks.

 On July 31, 2013, an AirBridgeCargo 747-8F experienced core engine icing that caused engine malfunctions and damage to three engines near Chengdu, China, while en route to Hong Kong; the aircraft landed safely at its destination.
-Boeing and General Electric are working on software changes to mitigate the effects of core engine icing.
+Boeing and General Electric announced software changes to mitigate the effects of core engine icing.